serenabai/NYC-Ubers/README.md

 - For our GLM model, filtered for only rides where driver pay was greater than zero
   - Necessary in order to run the GLM regression without linear algebra errors

-Our visualizations are relevant for the following reasons:
-Distribution of driver pay
-- Since this is our dependent variable, we should understand the shape of its distribution before proceeding with our analysis, therefore it is relevant to both questions.

-Trip miles vs trip minutes vs driver pay
-- By plotting trip minutes and trip miles against driver pay, we can see that there is indeed a positive correlation between these variables and driver pay.
-This suggests that there could be a causal relationship, which suggests a solution to our first research question — that there is a causal relationship.
-This also motivates our second question, suggesting that trip miles and trip minutes should be included in our GLM and nonparametric models.

-Driver pay vs hour (cumulative and separated by day of week)
-- Plotting driver pay on different days of the week, as well as on weekends vs. weekdays showed that the trajectory of pay over the course of the day changes based on the day of the week.
-This shows a potential confounder, which we would need to take into account for our first research question.

-Histogram of driver pay on weekends vs weekdays/Histogram of trip minutes on weekends vs weekdays
-- These graphs showed that there is a slight difference between weekdays and weekends in terms of driver pay and trip minutes.
-This would also be evidence for a potential confounder in our causal inference model.
-However, since the difference is not obvious, we should explore this further.

-Scatter plot of temperature vs driver pay/Scatterplot of precipitation vs driver pay
-- The scatterplots of temperature and precipitation showed slight positive correlations with driver pay, so we should include it in our GLMs/random forest model, making it relevant to our second research question.
 ## Causal Inference
 ### Set-Up
 - Research Question: How does ride-share trip minutes have an effect on driver pay?